Skip to content

 2. LibUser

-In Files view right click the test node and choose Create > User Lib...
+In the Files view, right-click the test node and choose Create > User Lib...

 create userlib

-Specify name of your library (User) and click OK button.
+Specify the name of your library (User) and click the OK button.

 library name